Tales of 'Turkey Witches' weren't uncommon in early West Virginia

 Advertisement

-Nearly hunted to extinction, the North American bird could be found only in parts of the Appalachia Mountains south of Pennsylvania and predominantly in West Virginia until management programs began to return them to their former habitations.
+Nearly hunted to extinction, the North American bird could be found only in parts of the Appalachian Mountains south of Pennsylvania and predominantly in West Virginia until management programs began to return them to their former habitations.

 "If a turkey comes and perches on your woodshed each night and you can't shoot it, you had better just make up your mind that it is a witch, not a turkey," Comstock wrote.